 A crystalline rock is a rock composed entirely of crystallized minerals without any glassy matter.
 Intrusive igneous rocks, especially the ones that turn semi-solid on cooling at the depth are always observed to be crystalline whereas extrusive igneous rocks are mostly non-crystalline rocks as they can be partly or fully glassy.
-Another type of rock that is mostly crystalline in nature is a metamorphic rock.
-The metamorphic rocks are known to be subjected to high temperatures and pressures which aids in the crystallisation processes of their mineral content.
+Another type of rock that is mostly crystalline is metamorphic rock.
+The metamorphic rocks are known to be subjected to high temperatures and pressures which aids in the crystallization processes of their mineral content.
 Thus, in general, two types of rocks form crystalline rocks which are: crystalline igneous rocks and crystalline metamorphic rocks.

 Brief Description of Rocks

 There are many different types of rocks found in the crust of the Earth.
 Typically a rock is formed under different conditions that occur due to geological processes and is a mixture of one or more minerals.
 These conditions and the contents provide a rock with soft or hard physical properties.
 Such variation is observed in-between granite and soapstone as the granite is hard and the soapstone is soft.
-Other differences in properties or rocks are shown by gabbro which is black in colour and quartzite which is white in colour.
+Other differences in properties or rocks are shown by gabbro which is black in color and quartzite which is white.
 Also, these properties are sometimes defined by the mineral contents.
 Although rocks might not contain minerals in a definite composition the most common minerals are feldspar and quartz.

 As said previously there are many different types of rocks present in the Earth’s crust.